CompletelyUnbelievable/BDAddons/PluginsExperiments/README.md

 # FixDiscordImages plugin

 <div>Forces certain areas of the home menu to load full sized images instead of the cropped ones.
-The menu also just uses some bad images, which are not remedied by this plugin.</div>
+The menu also just uses some bad images, which are not remedied by this plugin.
+This will probably be outdated very soon due to the activity menu changes that are currently on Canary, and quite possibly on PTB.</div>

 # FurryTalk plugin